drei01/pricing-saas/content/customer-portal.md

                     Designed to fit your existing website
                 </h2>
                 <p class="text-lg xl:text-xl text-gray-600 mb-6 lg:mb-8 xl:mb-10">
-                    The Customer Portal can be designed to match your existing website.
-If you want to trigger it from your own button that's not a problem either!
+                    Unlike other client portals, we don't have a fixed design.
+You can customize the look and feel of the Customer Portal to match your website.
+If you want to trigger the client portal from your own HTML button that's not a problem either!
                 </p>
             </div>
         </div>